 Our Veterans Center is committed to providing veterans, active duty military, Guard/Reservists, and their eligible dependents with a smooth transition to college and a successful educational experience.
 Learn more.

 Can I use credits earned outside of the United States?

-If you earned credits at colleges and universities located outside of the United States, you must obtain a detailed course-by-course evaluation of your foreign transcripts utilizing a credential evaluation service.
-Here are a few organizations to choose from:
+If you earned credits at a university located outside of the United States, you must obtain a detailed course-by-course evaluation of your international transcripts utilizing a credential evaluation service.
+Organizations our students frequently use are: